Ferritin

 Macrophagic activation syndrome (MAS) or hemophagocytic lymphohistiocytosis (HHL): uncontrolled activation of macrophages and cytotoxic T lymphocytes → hyperphagocytosis of blood cells (erythrophagocytosis + leukophagocytosis) → massive hepatic cytolysis + massive release of intracellular ferritin + cytokines (cytokine storm); ferritin in MAS: often >500 µg/L - diagnostic cut-off value of 10,000 µg/L used (sensitivity 90 %, specificity 96 % for pediatric MAS) - some cases >50,000-100,000 µg/L; HScore diagnostic criteria (secondary adult MAS) or HLH-2004 criteria (pediatric): fever >38.5°C + splenomegaly + cytopenias (≥2 lineages) + hypertriglyceridemia and/or hypofibrinogenemia + hemophagocytosis on myelogram + low NK activity + ferritin >500 µg/L + elevated soluble CD25 (IL-2 receptor); triggering causes: infectious (EBV - #1 cause in children, CMV, HIV, leishmaniasis, tuberculosis) + autoimmune diseases (adult Still's disease - ferritin often 5,000-50,000 µg/L - joints + daily fever + erythema salmonata + arthralgias) + hematological malignancies (T or NK lymphomas - paraneoplastic SAM) + drugs (biological - immunosuppressive) | MAS is a diagnostic and therapeutic emergency - untreated mortality 50-80 %; treatment of MAS: dexamethasone IV 10 mg/m² /d + etoposide (VP-16) IV 150 mg/m² every 2 weeks (HLH-2004 protocol) if primary or severe MAS + ciclosporin A IV 3 mg/kg/d continuous infusion; anakinra (IL-1Ra) IV or SC : increasing 1st-line treatment for MAS secondary to auto-inflammatory diseases (Still's disease) - dose 2-10 mg/kg/d IV; treatment of the cause (eg. rituximab + chemotherapy if EBV-associated lymphoma + HIV antiviral treatment + antiparasitic treatment if leishmaniasis); ferritin in adult Still's disease: ferritin is both a diagnostic marker (>5 × normal - Yamaguchi criterion) and a marker of disease activity - its normalization under treatment (tocilizumab - anti-IL-6 - or anakinra) confirms therapeutic response; any ferritin >10,000 µg/L in a febrile patient with cytopenias → SAM until proven otherwise → emergency myelogram |

-Consult quickly if : ferritin >1000 µg/L with intense fatigue + MCP arthralgias + bronzed complexion → advanced hemochromatosis - urgent liver assessment (cirrhosis + hepatocellular carcinoma to be ruled out).
+Consult quickly if : ferritin >1000 µg/L with intense fatigue + arthralgia of the MCP + tanned complexion → advanced hemochromatosis - urgent liver assessment (cirrhosis + hepatocellular carcinoma to be ruled out).

 Ferritin >10,000 µg/L + fever + cytopenias (anemia + leukopenia + thrombocytopenia) → macrophagic activation syndrome - hematological emergency - emergency myelogram.

-Severe anemia (Hb < 70 g/L) + very low ferritin + suspected gastrointestinal bleeding → urgent colonoscopy + gastroscopy - martial deficiency by occult bleeding to be ruled out.
+Severe anemia (Hb <70 g/L) + very low ferritin + suspected digestive bleeding → urgent colonoscopy + gastroscopy - martial deficiency by occult bleeding to be ruled out.

 Consult at Clinique Omicron

-The doctors at Clinique Omicron prescribe and interpret ferritin level testing as part of the workup for anemia, chronic fatigue, iron overload, or incidentally discovered hyperferritinemia.
-They coordinate further testing, refer to hematology or gastroenterology if necessary, and manage treatment with iron supplements or therapeutic phlebotomy.
-Consultations are available at our service locations in Quebec and via telemedicine.
+Clinique Omicron's physicians prescribe and interpret ferritin assays as part of the assessment of anemia, chronic fatigue, iron overload or incidentally discovered hyperferritinemia.
+They coordinate further assessment, referral to haematology or gastroenterology if necessary, and follow-up of martial therapy or therapeutic bloodletting.
+Consultations are available at our points of service in Quebec and via telemedicine.
 To book an appointment, visit cliniqueomicron.ca.

-The content of this page is provided for informational purposes only and does not substitute the advice of a qualified healthcare professional.
-Ferritin should always be interpreted within its clinical context and in conjunction with a complete iron panel — an isolated value is not sufficient to establish a diagnosis.
+The contents of this page are provided for information purposes only and do not replace the advice of a qualified healthcare professional.
+Ferritin must always be interpreted in its clinical context and in relation to the complete martial assessment - an isolated value is not sufficient to make a diagnosis.

 Omicron Clinic